invisibleXML/ixml/misc/proposal-F-S.md

 ## Pragmas

-Pragmas are a syntactic device to allow grammar writers to communicate with processors without interfering with the operation of other processors.
+Pragmas are a syntactic device to allow grammar writers to communicate with processors in non-standard ways without interfering with the operation of other processors.
 To avoid interference with other processors, two requirements arise: